As parents, we often fail to understand just how fast time flies.

 There are moments I have had to say “no” when my son has insisted on having expensive gadgets that were way beyond my budget, or just not applicable as an ‘anytime purchase’ instead of a ‘special occasion purchase’ like a birthday, graduation, or Christmas.

 However, whenever possible, I will always make sure I get him items that complement his age.
 I will always ensure that he dresses well by getting him nice clothes and shoes.
-I also ensure that he has access to latest gaming devices, but I will also encourage that apart from gifts, he needs to save for these items himself.
+I also ensure that he has access to the latest gaming devices, but I will also encourage that apart from gifts, he needs to save for these items himself.

 This is so important since I always want him to feel like he is part of a conversation and in keeping with his peers when he relates to his friends.
-On returning to Australia as our home base, this has become far more necessary than when we were nomadic travellers.
+On returning to Australia as our home base, this has become far more necessary than when we were nomadic travelers.

 Regardless of what you as a parent do, try hard not to make your teenage son or daughter feel left out when interacting with friends.
 However, learn when to say no when you can’t afford it, or when they have adequate items.
 Do not get ‘sucked in’ to buy their love with every conceivable item that is advertised.